 The Refining Partnership enters into commodity swap contracts in order to fix the margin on a portion of future production.
 Additionally, the Refining Partnership may enter into price and basis swaps in order to fix the price on a portion of its commodity purchases and product sales.
 The physical volumes are not exchanged and these contracts are net settled with cash.
 The contract fair value of the commodity swaps is reflected on the Consolidated Balance Sheets with changes in fair value currently recognized in the Consolidated Statements of Operations.
 At December 31, 2015, the Refining Partnership had open commodity hedging instruments consisting of 2.5 million barrels of crack spreads primarily to fix the margin on a portion of its future distillate production.
-A change of \$1.00 per barrel in the fair value of the crack spread swaps would result in an increase or decrease in the related fair values of commodity hedging instruments of \$2.5 million.
-Additionally, at December 31, 2015, the Refining Partnership had open commodity hedging instruments consisting of 1.4 million barrels to fix the price on a portion of its future crude oil purchases and the basis on a portion of its future product sales.
-A change of \$1.00 per barrel in the fair value of the benchmark crude or product basis would result in an increase or decrease in the related fair value of the commodity hedging instruments of \$1.4 million.
+A change of \$1.00 per barrel in the fair value of the crack spread swaps would result in an increase or decrease in the related fair values of commodity hedging instruments consisting of 1.4 million barrels to fix the price on a portion of its future of the benchmark crude or product basis would result in an increase or decrease in the related fair value of the benchmark crude or product basis would result in an increase or decrease in the related fair value of the benchmark crude or product basis would result in an increase or decrease in the related fair value of the benchmark crude or product basis would result in an increase or decrease in the related fair value of the commodity hedging instruments of \$1.4 million.
 The fair value of the outstanding contracts at December 31, 2015 was a net unrealized gain of \$44.6 million, comprised of short-term unrealized gains and losses.